bmeviauac01/datadriven/docs/homework/ef/index.md

 1. Create a new class with the name `DbVat` for mapping the `VAT` database table similarly as seen before.
 Do not forget to add a new DbSet property into `ProductContext` with the name `Vat`.

-1. Map the product-VAT connection.
+1. Map the Product - VAT connection.

     Add a new get-set property into class `DbProduct` with name `Vat` and type `DbVat`.
 Use the `ForeignKey` [attribute on this property](https://docs.microsoft.com/en-us/ef/core/modeling/relationships?tabs=data-annotations%2Cdata-annotations-simple-key%2Csimple-key#foreign-key), to indicate the foreign key used to store the relationship ("VatID").